 The key to this list item is to execute an effective omnichannel strategy is to implement software that provides centralized operational management and cross-channel visibility, so you can gauge what level of technical integration will create the sort of universal experience customers are looking for and deliver the greatest ROI.

 2. Embrace experimentation

-You can expect to see the popularity of these and other experimental brick-and-mortar formats, such as pop-up shops and tech-enabled concepts, continue to gain ground as one of the biggest retail industry trends in 2018— and with the right data to back it up, experimental storefronts is a trend that can pay off in dividends.
-You can used advanced customer data analytics tools to track customer buying patterns and generate predictive models to determine which type of storefront would best suit your customers’ interests and needs.
+You can expect to see the popularity of experimental brick-and-mortar formats, such as pop-up shops and tech-enabled concepts, continue to grow as one of the biggest retail industry trends in 2020 — and with the right data to back it up, creating experimental storefronts is a trend that can pay dividends.

 3. Combine convenience and customization

 So, why not combine these two elements?
 That’s exactly what popular subscription box services like Birchbox and Stitch Fix do, and traditional retailers have taken notice.
-The appeal of these subscription services is that they literally deliver convenience and customization in a box — customers can have exciting new products that are tailored to their specifications delivered straight to their doorsteps, all without having to fight crowds or sacrifice personalization.
+The appeal of these subscription services is their delivery of convenience and customization in a box — customers get exciting new products tailored to their tastes delivered straight to their doorsteps, all without having to fight crowds or sacrifice personalization.
 To keep up with competition from these services, beauty retailer Sephora and department store retailer JCPenney have thrown their hats into the ring with their own subscription boxes.